In this article:

 For acne blemishes that have already formed, early-stage treatment will help prevent your mild acne from becoming cystic or nodular.

 Cystic acne can damage your skin at a deeper level and is associated with a higher risk of permanent scarring, as opposed to mild acne.
+Thus, treating acne scars depends on how deep the skin damage is.

 If your acne blemishes fail to clear or progress to a severe form despite proper preliminary care, then see a dermatologist for prescription medications and other suitable skin care products.